Materials-Consortia/OPTIMADE/optimade.rst

 .. _slice object:

-To aid the definition of the format below, we first define a "slice object" to be a JSON object describing slices of arrays.
+To aid the definition of the format below, we first define a "slice object" to be a JSON object describing slices of lists.
 The dictionary has the following OPTIONAL fields:

 - :field:`"start"`: Integer.
   The slice starts at the value with the given index (inclusive).
-  The default is 0, i.e., the value at the start of the array.
+  The default is 0, i.e., the value at the start of the list.
 - :field:`"stop"`: Integer.
   The slice ends at the value with the given index (inclusive).
-  If omitted, the end of the slice is the last index of the array.
+  If omitted, the end of the slice is the last index of the list.
 - :field:`"step"`: Integer.
   The absolute difference in index between two subsequent values that are included in the slice.
   The default is 1, i.e., every value in the range indicated by :field:`start` and :field:`stop` is included in the slice.
-  Hence, a value of 2 denotes a slice of every second value in the array.
+  Hence, a value of 2 denotes a slice of every second value in the list.

-For example, for the array :val:`["a", "b", "c", "d", "e", "f", "g", "h", "i", "j"]` the slice object :val:`{"start": 1, "stop": 7, "step": 3}` refers to the items :val:`["b", "e", "h"]`.
+For example, for the list :val:`["a", "b", "c", "d", "e", "f", "g", "h", "i", "j"]` the slice object :val:`{"start": 1, "stop": 7, "step": 3}` refers to the items :val:`["b", "e", "h"]`.

 Furthermore, we also define the following special markers: